 Native.
 This annual or perennial herb grows in coastal water bodies, including lagoons, machair lochs, ditches, pools, dune-slacks and borrow-pits.
-It is most frequent in water 0.5-1 m deep, but can grow in shallower water or as a dwarf terrestrial form on wet mud.
+It is most frequent in water 0.5-1m deep, but can grow in shallower water or as a dwarf terrestrial form on wet mud.
 Its inland sites include flooded mineral workings and canals, some receiving saline drainage water but others lacking any saline influence.
 Nationally this species is now known to be much more frequent than was appreciated in the past.

-Site Hectad Gridref Date Recorder Irvine Beach Park pond NS33 NS307377 1996 Day, J., Duncan, W. & Willby, N. J.
+Site Hectad Gridref Latest Date Recorder

+Irvine Beach Park pond NS33 NS307377 1996 Day, J., Duncan, W. & Willby,

+N. J.

 Earlier records for the species, now thought to be lost, also exist for hectads NS24 (both at Ardeer/Stevenston and at Horse Isle), NS31 & NX08.
+It should be noted that the Irvine Beach Park pond record could not be refound during a specific visit to the site in 2019.